euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 called *mipmaps* which is a pyramidal collection of mignified textures.
 Usually we perform a geometric series that corresponds to divide by two the size of the texture recursively.
 Due to the power of the GPU, it is not necessary to compute the entire pyramid, but just some levels.
-In our case we could compute the levels 8 and 16.
+In our case we can compute the levels 8 and 16.
 For higher levels according to the size of the mosaic, it could be more efficient to compute a reconstructed image.
-These mignified textures could be computed online using CUDA or stored in the HDF5 files.
+These mignified textures can be computed online using CUDA or stored in the HDF5 files.

 Our slide viewer implements a zoom manager in order to control according to the current zoom which